Moving Pictures (band)

-Moving Pictures are an Australian rock music band formed in 1980.
+Moving Pictures are an Australian rock band formed in 1980.
 Their debut album, Days of Innocence, was issued in October 1981 and eventually peaked at No. 1 on the Kent Music Report Albums Chart in February the following year.
 In January 1982, they released their single, "What About Me", which reached No. 1 on the Kent Singles Chart.
 Later that year, Elektra Records issued Days of Innocence and "What About Me" in North America.
 The single reached No. 29 on the Billboard Hot 100 and appeared on the associated year-end Hot 100 list for 1983.
 A proposed series of United States performances supporting REO Speedwagon, Tom Petty, and Hall & Oates fell through when Elektra was substantially reorganised.

 In November 1982, another single, "Winners", peaked at No. 12 in Australia.
 In October 1983, their second album, Matinee, was released.
 It reached No. 16 and, of its four singles, only the lead single, "Back to the Streets", reached the Top 40.
 Their non-album single "Never" was used for two film soundtracks, Footloose (1984) and Hot Rod (2007).
 By the end of 1987, the group had disbanded.
 The band reformed in 2011 with annual tours.

 History

-1980-1987
+1980–1987

 Moving Pictures were formed in Sydney in 1980 with Charlie Cole on keyboards and trumpet; Paul Freeland on drums; Garry Frost on guitar, keyboards, and vocals; Ian Lees on bass guitar (ex-This Side Up); Alex Smith on vocals and guitar (Bilgola Bop Band, This Side Up); and Andrew Thompson on saxophone (Bilgola Bop Band).
 Initially they performed as a "hard working, R&B-inspired pub-rock outfit", playing up to 250 shows a year, with their early influences being Bruce Springsteen, Graham Parker and Van Morrison.
 In early 1981 Moving Pictures were signed to the Wheatley management team – run by former Masters Apprentices' bass guitarist Glenn Wheatley – and the allied Wheatley Records label.
 Their debut single, "Bustin' Loose", broke into the Top 50 on the Kent Singles Chart in October.

 Their debut album, Days of Innocence, also appeared in October 1981 and initially failed to reach the Top 40 on the Kent Albums Chart.
 It was produced by Charles Fisher (Radio Birdman, The Radiators, Air Supply).
 The band's live show was all about their rock leanings but the album featured strong ballads that belied that live rock act.
 In January 1982 they issued another single, "What About Me", which remained at No. 1 for six weeks early that year.
 Renewed interest in the album saw it reach No. 1 in February on the Kent Albums Chart.
 The album became the fourth-highest-selling album of the year.
 "What About Me" won the 'Best Single' category at the 1982 Countdown Awards.
 It was the second-highest-selling single in Australia for 1982, behind Survivor's "Eye of the Tiger".